raystack/dagger/docs/docs/concepts/architecture.md

 _**Stream**_

-- Stream are logical Data sources from which Dagger reads unbounded Data.
+- A Stream defines a logical grouping of a data source and its associated [`protobuf`](https://developers.google.com/protocol-buffers) schema.
+All data produced by a source follows the protobuf schema.
+The source can be a bounded one such as `KAFKA_SOURCE` or `KAFKA_CONSUMER` in which case, a single stream can consume from one or more topics all sharing the same schema.
+Otherwise, the source can be an unbounded one such as `PARQUET_SOURCE` in which case, one or more parquet files as provided are consumed in a single stream.
-- Dagger only supports Kafka Queue as the supported data source for now.
-In the context of Kafka, a single stream is a group of Kafka topics with the same schema.
-Dagger can support multiple streams at a time.
+- Dagger can support multiple streams at a time.
-- Dagger consumes the data points from Kafka.
-So many Kafka consumer-level configurations like consumer groups and auto offset reset can be set in the stream itself.
+- For a kafka based source, many Kafka consumer-level configurations like consumer groups and auto offset reset can be set in the stream itself.

 _**Dagger Core**_